SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch5_The_Pager_Module.md

    > dangling pointer
    >
    > By manually recording the pages that are in use?
 Pin them?
+   >
+   > Future Steve: Yes, SQLite will pin that page.

 3. Before modifying a page, the tree module will inform the pager so that the pager module can save sufficient information (in a journal file) for possible future use, and can acquire appropriate locks on the database file.

+   > In the last chaper, we talked about tha before SQLite modifies its pages,
+   > it will first write the log (journal file), then ensure the log is persisted
+   > to the disk.
+   >
+   > This is consistent with that.

    > The pager module is the lock manager